cilim/oscars/README.md

 # Oscars Pool

+Completely done by AI.
+Repository owner acted as client and product owner.

 A prediction game for Oscar ceremonies.
 Friends compete by guessing winners across all categories, with a live scoreboard that updates in real-time during the ceremony.

 ## Tech Stack